meshosk/instatool/readme.md

 # How to operate?

-After running snipped in right top viewport corner will appear little red rectangle:
+After running snipped in left top viewport corner will appear little red rectangle:

 ![x](imgs/button.png)